jdelrue/info_grid/docs/tf_farming/concepts/what_does_a_cooperative_do.md

 - Each Month
     - The farmed/cultivated tokens will come to the cooperative which will forward to the digitalme wallet minus the monthly costs & commissions.
 - Monthly the cooperative will
     - If there are not enough tokens farmed or cultivate for the monthly cost then the cooperative will request the required TFT's from the Farmers digitalme for bandwidth, colo & remote hands services.
     - If managed capacity the cooperative will deduct 20% of the sold tokens and send to GIG.
-    - The cooperative will make sure colo parties get their tokens for their service
+    - The cooperative will make sure colo parties get their tokens for their service -
-    -
 - Every month the farmer gets a report about
     - uptime
     - tokes farmed / cultivated
     - free capacity
 - Farmed & Cultivated tokens are always send to the digitalme wallet

-### 2. Tech Farmer wants to buy nodes for unmanaged capacity
+### Option 2.
+Tech Farmer wants to buy nodes for unmanaged capacity

 Farmer wants to host himself (connectivity/bandwidth)